-With the shell, through your hands, using a plate. what is the best way to separate an egg?
-We've trawled through the internet for you to find out.
+With the shell or through your hands: what is the best way to separate an egg?

-Everyone agrees… an egg will only separate properly if it’s fresh, and preferably cold.
-The protective membrane that encloses the yolk weakens with age and breaks more easily, which can cause problems because if even one speck of fat (ie the yolk) gets into the white, you won’t be able to whisk peaks.
+Eggs will separate best if fresh and preferably cold.
+The protective membrane that encloses the yolk weakens with age and breaks more easily, which can cause problems because if even one speck of fat (i.e. the yolk) gets into the white, you won’t be able to whisk peaks.

-- Now slip the yolk back and forth from one half-shell to the other, tilting it as you do so and letting the white trickle down into the bowl while you hang on to the yolk.
+- Slip the yolk back and forth from one half-shell to the other, tilting it as you do so and letting the white trickle down into the bowl while you hang on to the yolk.

 - When there is no white left in the shells, pop the yolk into the other bowl.

-Instead, you could try breaking the egg onto a plate, and trapping the yolk under a glass.
+You could try breaking the egg onto a plate, trapping the yolk under a glass.
 Carefully drain off the whites, lifting the glass slightly as you do so.

 Whisking your whites